antoniogamiz/perl6-gsoc-application/README.md

 - doc/lib/\* Spinning-off and Cache System:
   - New independent `Perl6::Documentable` and ``Perl6::Type`` module documented and tested using `mini-doc`.
   - `Perl6::Documentable::Registry`:
-    - in-memory-cache support
+    - in-memory-cache support.
-    - Dependency tree
+    - Dependency tree.
     - Documentation plus tests.
+- `Pod::To::HTML` and GitHub:
+  - Error fixing in `Pod::To::HTML`.
+  - Use templates instead of hardcoded html code.
+  - Functionality to read pod6 files using `Perl6::Parser`.

 ### Timeline